lightvector/KataGo/docs/KataGoMethods.md

 <6% on a few other moves
 ```

-Predicting this well requires recognizing that MCTS liked C and D more than other moves, and by how much.
+Predicting this well requires recognizing that MCTS liked C and D more than other moves, and also predicting roughly by how much.
 Thanks to policy target pruning as described in [KataGo's paper](https://arxiv.org/abs/1902.10565), a lot of the low-mass moves in KataGo's policy target are not purely noise from Dirichlet noise, but rather contain meaningful information about how much MCTS liked that move.
 Presumably, learning to discriminate this much richer target beyond just usually predicting the best 1-2 moves helps the neural net form better internal features, improving the learning.

 KataGo currently uses T = 4 and also weights the soft policy target nominally 8 times more than the normal policy target.
 The 8x nominal weight compensates for the fact that after reasonably optimized, the soft policy provides much smaller gradients on average.